Package 'slca'

 plot

 a logical value indicating whether to print histogram of G-squared statistics for boostrap samples, only for test = "boot".
+The default is FALSE.

 maxiter